AdhamElRouby/Codeforces-Problem-Picker/README.md

 ## Installation

-Install it directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/jdlldnoeofieffnebbjmifeipmeiokmh?utm_source=item-share-cb), or follow these steps for manual installation:
+Install it directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/jdlldnoeofieffnebbjmifeipmeiokmh?utm_source=item-share-cb) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/codeforces-problem-picker/), or follow these steps for manual installation:

 Clone the project